 Thankfully, you can now handle the problem of an Xfinity modem router blinking orange with the solutions provided in this article.

 If your router is blinking orange, it is likely getting an upgrade and you should give it time before doing anything.
 However, if your internet is unavailable or slow, it can get stuck and the blinking will not stop.

 Resetting the router and the modem normally resolves the problem and restores the connection.

-However, if the issue is still there, you can perform all the other solutions provided in the article including contacting customer care to provide a final solution which could be getting a replacement device.
+However, if the issue persists, you can follow all the other solutions provided in the article, including contacting customer care for a final solution, which could involve getting a replacement device.

 Next time you see the orange blinking light on your Xfinity router, don’t panic.
 An easy solution is around the corner.